Buyers are attracted by the elegant suitcase design and the budget-friendly price.

 Both of these players also play vinyl records at different speeds, as well as MP3s.
 They also have built-in speakers and a portable suitcase design.

 The main differences are the size and the price.
 Both the Crosley Cruiser and the Victrola are smaller and much lighter than the Archer and they generally cost a bit less, though prices do fluctuate a lot.

 Where they lag behind is sound quality.
 While the Archer can’t match high-end speakers, its built-in stereo speakers sound much better than those in the Crosley and Victrola models.
 The two alternatives do, however, have RCA jacks so you can easily connect external speakers.

-The main differentiating feature of the Cruiser is the color selection.
+The main differentiating feature of the Cruiser is the color selection and the fact that it can be run entirely off batteries.
 It is available in ten different colors, though the price varies slightly between colors, so be careful of that.

 All three record players have the same potential issues with new records.
 Some units wobble and skip when playing them.
 This is actually an issue with all but the most expensive players.
 Luckily Amazon accepts returns if you end up with one of these defective units.

 Final Verdict: Electrohome Archer Review

 Overall, the Electrohome Archer Vinyl Record Player is the best option, due to the higher quality speakers.
 If you don’t mind sacrificing sound quality for portability, one of the lighter units is probably better for you.
 If you want a suitcase style player with bluetooth, the Victrola is your best option.